-- 6.74 SEBs have a certain degree of flexibility in applying certain regulations, for example: - SEBs may choose to recommend the award of a higher classification of degree where the College Mark is marginally below the required threshold, within the bounds of the borderline classification policy (see below). - SEBs may choose to condone failure in up to 30 credits of modules for most postgraduate students, where students achieve marks of 40.0 in the failed module and 50.0 across all modules (Academic Regulations, 5.26-29).
-The required marks vary for some programmes on special regulations. - 6.75 It shall be noted that each situation is dependent upon the SEB's judgement in respect of the specific situation under consideration.
-Discretion shall never be used as an automatic response, as this would in effect lower QMUL's requirements for award, including lowering the classification boundaries.
+- 6.73 SEBs have a certain degree of flexibility in applying certain regulations, for example: - SEBs may choose to recommend the award of a higher classification of degree where the Classification Mark is marginally below the required threshold, within the bounds of the borderline classification policy (see below). - SEBs may choose to condone failure in up to 30 credits of modules for most postgraduate postgraduate programmes, where students achieve marks of 40.0 in the failed module and 50.0 across all modules (Academic Regulations, section 5).
+The required marks vary for some programmes on special regulations.

+6.74 It shall be noted that each situation is dependent upon the SEB's judgement in respect of the specific situation under consideration.
+Discretion shall never be used as an automatic response, as this would in effect lower Queen Mary's requirements for award, including lowering the classification boundaries.